Sources pollution in your home

 - Use exhaust fans to vent kitchens and bathrooms.
 Especially vent clothes dryers outdoors.
 Consequently, this will reduce the moisture build-up from everyday activities.

-- If using cool mist or ultrasonic humidifiers, clean appliances according to manufacturer’s instructions and also refill with fresh water daily.
+- If using cool mist or ultrasonic humidifiers, clean appliances according to the manufacturer’s instructions and also refill with fresh water daily.
 In addition, clean evaporation trays in air conditioners, dehumidifiers and refrigerators frequently.

 - Thoroughly clean and dry water-damaged carpets and building materials.
 However, replacement may be preferable.
 Furthermore, it is difficult to completely rid carpets and building materials of biological pollutants.